ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 our socket instance with a call to [newAsyncSocket()] of default TCP type, and then bind it with a call of [bindAddr()] to a socket address, that is the combination of an IP address and a port number.
-The IP address is a [string]{.str}, it may consist of four or six 8-bit numbers each separated by a period, or of a symbolic name like [\"google.com\"].
+The IP address is a [string], it may consist of four or six 8-bit numbers each separated by a period, or of a symbolic name like [\"google.com\"].
 As we want to test our server only on our local network, we use the default IP address [\"localhost\"].
 The port